jamesgraves/rust-cookbook/src/database/postgres/installing_postgresql.md

 ALTER USER postgres with encrypted password 'ChangeMe99';
 ```

+Note that does not change the `postgres` system account password.

-Be sure to change the password for `postgres` before putting a database
+Be sure to change the password for both the database and system
-server into production.
+`postgres` accounts before putting a database server into production.

 # Create the `cats` test database